dkruban/T_Virus/README.md

 # T_Virus
-if install this application phone will be damage. attack and delete all contents in our internal storage .
+If install this application phone will be damage. attack and delete all contents in our internal storage .